The prime suspect in the disappearance of a young girl in Edmonton in 1983 is dead.

 The suspect — whose identity is still guarded by police — died from cancer at his home in a small town in Southern Ontario in August 2016.
 He’d just turned 65.

-6-year-old Tania Murrell [pronounced Ton-ya Murl] vanished on her way home from school on January 20, 1983.
-In all that time, there’s been absolutely no trace of the child.
+Six-year-old Tania Murrell [pronounced Ton-ya Murl] vanished on her way home from school in 1983.
+In all that time, there’s been absolutely no trace of her.

 Police believe Tania was abducted, murdered and buried somewhere.

-Tania Murrell was a grade 1 student at Grovenor Elementary School at 10426 – 145 Sreet.
-She left around noon to go home for lunch … but never made it.
+Tania Murrell was a grade 1 student at Grovenor Elementary School at 10426 – 145 Sreet in Edmonton’s West End.
+On a bitterly cold January 20th, 1983 she left school to go home for lunch … but never made it.

 When Tania failed to return home that evening, the alarm bells went off.
-Edmonton Police got involved and a massive search got underway.
+City Police got involved and a massive search was soon underway.

-No leads were found.
-It seemed as though young Tania had vanished into thin air.
+Police had no solid leads.
+It seemed as though the kid had vanished into thin air.

 Tania’s disappearance led to the birth of Child Find Alberta — and, some say, to the premature deaths of all but one of her family members.
 The father, Jack, died in the 1990s … then the mother, Vivian.

-Turns out, the man had been interviewed early on and given a lie detector … but the results were inconclusive.
-That’s because he was tanked when police wired him up.
-Officers told PS [prime suspect] that he’d passed the test.
-The truth was, the results were inconclusive owing to his inebriated state.
+Turns out, the man was interviewed early on — and given a lie detector — but the results were inconclusive.
+That’s because the suspect was tanked when police wired him up.
+Officers assured PS that he’d passed the test.
+Truth was, that owing to his enebriated state, the results were inconclusive.

 Police didn’t question PS again until five years later — in January 1988 — when they suddenly appeared at his door in Ontario.

-Two Edmonton Police detectives grilled the suspect for 11 hours, incredibly.
+Two Edmonton Police detectives grilled the suspect for 11 hours non-stop.

-The suspect taunted the officers, proclaiming that only two people knew what happened to Tania — him and God.
-When the detectives offered him a ‘deal’ [second-degree murder instead of first-degree murder, treatment, etc] he told them, “Fuck you!
+The officers say PS taunted them, proclaiming that only two people knew what happened to Tania — “him and God.”
+When the detectives offered him a ‘deal’ [second-degree murder instead of first-degree murder, treatment, etc] he allegedly told them, “Fuck you!
 You ain’t got a body.”

 A PERSON-OF-INTEREST IN ANOTHER CASE

 Reimer’s remains were eventually found in woods nearby.
-An RCMP officer who took part in the initial search said the body had been dumped in that area after they did their search.
+An RCMP officer who took part in the initial search, however, maintained the body had been dumped in that area after police did their search.

-Turns out, PS was the ‘good Samaritan’ who had contacted the RCMP in Sherwood Park to let them know that a search was underway for a missing child.
-PS worked at the park.
+Police say PS was the ‘good Samaritan’ who had contacted the RCMP in Sherwood Park to let them know that a search was underway for a missing child.
+PS worked at the park, according to police.